pipidog/TBDNN/Readme.md

 networks from the output of density functional theory (DFT)calculatons.

 This is an ongoing project and I will update new results frequently.
 Stay tuned.

-**This project was supported via the nVidia Academic Program** For details of this project, please check it here: [TBDNN Proposal](https://github.com/pipidog/TBDNN/blob/master/TBDNN%20proposal.pdf)  1
+<span style="background-color: #ff0000">This project was supported via the nVidia Academic Program</span>

+You can check the propoal here:[TBDNN Proposal](https://github.com/pipidog/TBDNN/blob/master/TBDNN%20proposal.pdf)

+For qeuestions, please contact: spi@ucdavis.edu